ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 The date of these notes suggests that perhaps the "Note" that Molly gave me was something she created specifically for whoever the new owner of the Mills Home would be, and was designed specifically to pique interest in Emily.

 The answer to Molly's question "and some groceries?" seems to be yes.
-Perhaps the question arose because Jessie Brewer apparently did not continue to sell groceries, and this was what residents if the time would more likely remember.
+Perhaps the question arose because Jessie Brewer apparently did not continue to sell groceries, and this was what residents of the time would more likely remember.

 Molly Adams also wrote about Emily in "Town of Caroline" a chapter in the book "The Towns of Tompkins County: From Podunk to the Magnetic Springs" edited by Jane Marsh Dieckmann, 1998.
 Emily is also mentioned in Town of Caroline Historian Barbara Kone's compilation "A History of the Town of Caroline, Tompkins County, New York, United States of America" known to us all as "The Bicentennial Book."